haukeeckel/easter-eck/Readme.md

 ## MVP
-- game has one Player that moves to four directions in a room
+- game has one Player that moves to four directions in a room :heavy_check_mark:
 - easter eggs appear randomly in the room
 - collecting easter eggs grants a small amount of bonus time and increase score
-- game ends when the time runs out
+- game ends when the time runs out :heavy_check_mark:

 ## Backlog